SESYNC-ci/geospatial-packages-in-R-lesson/index.md

 its first and last elements as a new list.

-## Python modules for scientific computing
+## Python packages for scientific computing

 So far we have only covered elements of the base Python language.
-However, most of Python's useful tools for scientific programming can be found in its extensions, called modules.
+However, most of Python's useful tools for scientific programming can be found in packages that extend its base functionalities.

 ### NumPy